Review of ‘Momo’ by Michael Ende

 First published in Germany, 1973.
 This edition translated by J Maxwell Brownjohn for Puffin Books, 1985.
 Despite the Chris Riddell illustration on the front, it’s not illustrated inside.

-2 thoughts on “Review of ‘Momo’ by Michael Ende”
+2 responses to “Review of ‘Momo’ by Michael Ende”

 Leave a Reply